SLdragon/wiki-teamsfx/How-to-configure-WEBSITE_RUN_FROM_PACKAGE-in-Azure-App-Service.md

 1. Enable `WEBSITE_RUN_FROM_PACKAGE` app setting in your Azure App Service.
    * Add WEBSITE_RUN_FROM_PACKAGE flag to your bicep file.
    * Follow [the documentation](https://learn.microsoft.com/en-us/azure/app-service/deploy-run-package#enable-running-from-package) do it manually.
+   * Go to Azure Portal.
+Navigate to your App Service - Setting - Configuration - Applications settings, + New application setting, Name: WEBSITE_RUN_FROM_PACKAGE, Value: 1, Click OK.
 1. **Make sure there is no `SCM_SCRIPT_GENERATOR_ARGS` setting in your Azure App Service**.
 If your project is upgraded from the old version, this setting may be set to `--node`.
 Remove this setting before deploying your project.
 1. Put the `web.config` file to the root of the project if your project is using nodeJS.
 You can find the template file from [here](https://github.com/projectkudu/kudu/blob/master/Kudu.Core/Scripts/iisnode.config.template) and example from [here](https://github.com/Azure-Samples/nodejs-docs-hello-world/blob/master/web.config).
 If your project is built by Dotnet, skip this step.